 Will there be changes to indoor chalet use?

-The chalet will only be available for purchasing tickets, equipment rental and restroom use.
-Gathering or warming up in the chalet will not be allowed.
+There are several changes to chalet use.
+Gathering or warming up in the chalet is not allowed.

-- The chalet will be set up to accommodate one-way traffic, and doors will be clearly marked as an entrance or an exit.
+- The chalet is set up to accommodate one-way traffic; doors will be clearly marked as an entrance or an exit.

-- No congregating will be allowed throughout the chalet.
+- Congregating is not allowed throughout the chalet.
 This includes changing rooms, under the stairs, by the rental area, etc.

 - Slow cookers or other plug-in appliances, outside bulk food or food delivery will not be allowed.

 - Drinking fountains are turned off.
 Bottle fillers are available; please bring your own bottle or purchase a bottle of water.

 - There will be times when walk-up equipment rentals will be limited; please check Facebook or Instagram for updates.